Blinds vs Shutters for Windows: The Complete Coastal Home Cost Guide

 Maintenance: Shutters require annual cleaning vs. quarterly replacement of blind slats in coastal environments

 Coastal homeowners along Delaware and Maryland's Eastern Shore face unique challenges when selecting window treatments.
 Salt air accelerates corrosion in metal components, high humidity warps wooden elements, and intense sun exposure fades fabrics rapidly.
 At Home Blinds and Floors, we've observed aluminum blinds fail within two years in oceanfront properties, while properly selected shutters maintain functionality for decades.
+For more on top window treatments for Ocean City coastal homes, our guides cover region-specific advice.

 The decision between blinds and shutters involves more than aesthetics.
 Understanding material performance in coastal climates, actual installation costs, and long-term maintenance requirements helps homeowners make informed investments that protect both their comfort and property values.